ibm-cloud-docs/vpc/vsi_is_creating_auto_scale_group.md

 | Network interfaces | Defines the networking connection into the IBM Cloud VPC.  |
 {: caption="Table 1.
 Instance template selections" caption-side="top"}

+**Important:** Instance groups do not support instance templates that have the following configurations:
+- Secondary network interfaces are not supported.
+Only one, primary network interface for an instance template is supported in an instance group.
+- A primary IP address or floating IP addresses assigned to the primary interface is not supported.
+- Attached data volumes are not supported.

 When you create an instance template, validation steps are performed to ensure that you can use this template to provision a virtual server instance.
 {: tip}